Higher Education Opportunity Act Disclosures

 Representation: Honesty and Truthfulness in Public Relations, Recruiting, and Admissions Practices and Materials

 Loyola endorses and adheres to ethical principles and codes of conduct published by various national organizations.
-These include the Public Relations Society of America (PRSA) Code of Ethics, the National Association for College Admission Counseling (NACAC) Statement of Principles of Good Practice, the National Association of Student Financial Aid Administrators (NASFAA) Statement of Ethical Principles and Code of Conduct for Institutional Financial Aid Professionals, American Association of Collegiate Registrars and Admissions Officers (AACRAO) Professional Practices and Ethical Standards, the NAFSA: Association of International Educators Statement of Ethical Principles, and the Association for Institutional Research (AIR) Code of Ethics, which are followed by the Office of Public Relations, Admission Office, the Office of Financial Aid, the Records and Admissions Offices, the Office of International Programs, and the Office of Institutional Research, respectively.
+These include the Public Relations Society of America (PRSA) Code of Ethics, the National Association for College Admission Counseling (NACAC) Code of Ethics and Professional Practice, the National Association of Student Financial Aid Administrators (NASFAA) Statement of Ethical Principles and Code of Conduct for institutional financial aid professionals, American Association of Collegiate Registrars and Admissions Officers (AACRAO) Professional Ethics and Practice in Academic and Enrollment Services, the NAFSA: Association of International Educators Statement of Ethical Principles, and the Association for Institutional Research (AIR) Statement of Ethical Principles, which are followed by the Office of Marketing and Communications, Office of Undergraduate Admission & Office of Graduate Admission, the Office of Financial Aid, the Records and Admissions Offices, the Office of International Programs, and the Office of Institutional Research, respectively.

 Safety and Health